higordias/camelCaseStringConversion/README.md

 # camelCaseStringConversion
-a method created using TDD (Test Driven Development) that transform a camel case string in a list of words.
+A method created using TDD (Test Driven Development) that transform a camel case string in a list of words.

+Peer-graded Assignment:

+The aim of this assignment is to created a method that gets a camel case string and transform it in a list of words.
+Some input and output examples: input                 output name                  name
+Name                  name
+fullName              full, name
+FullName              full, name
+SSN                   ssn
+SSNumber              ss, number
+citizenSSNumber       citizen, ss, number getFirst10            get, first, 10
+10Number              invalid string (it cannot start with numbers) full#Name             invalid string (it canoot have special characters, only letters and digit are allowed)